tardate/LittleArduinoProjects/Electronics101/Ultrasonics/PiezoPolarityTester/README.md

-# #xxx Ultrasonic Piezo Polarity Tester
+# #857 Ultrasonic Piezo Polarity Tester

 Using an Arduino to automatically determine the polarity of ultrasonic piezo transducers.